 Don’t plus in a food processor without experimenting to see if you can get the consistency you want (it could end up like mousse).
 If you do use a processor, pulse in small batches so the bottom won’t liquefy before the top ingredients are well chopped.

-5. ADD the chopped eggs, herbs, seasonings and the remaining chicken fat to the bowl.
+5. ADD the chopped eggs, herbs, seasonings, and the remaining chicken fat to the bowl.
 Toss to combine.
 If you want a finer consistency, continue chopping.
 Refrigerate until ready to use.

 MAKE THE RECIPE YOUR OWN

 If you love chopped liver as much as we do, play around with the recipe and see which suits you.
 Some people like less hard-boiled egg mixed in; others leave it out of the liver and use it as a garnish on top.
-Some people like more herbs and onions, some people prefer less.
+Some people like more herbs and onions, and some people prefer less.

 Some people like the Italian custom of adding wine or fortified wine, the addition of fresh sage and garlic, and shallots instead of yellow onions.